Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cheery Alstroemeria at the Albergue on day twelve of the Camino PortuguésCheery Alstroemeria at the Albergue

 The Albergue Albergaria-a-Nova is an actual home converted into an albergue.
 But the word "albergue" is truly a misnomer because it is so homey and inviting.
-I almost never take a bunch of photos of the places where I stay, unless it really impresses me.
-This place was the exception.
+They have an assortment of rooms, apartments and a dormitory.

 The homey kitchen is well-equipped.
 We cooked our dinner here after the proprietor drove us to the grocery store!

 There are two issues here: One is the traffic, because the albergue is on the busy N1 with lots of trucks making noise.
 Use your ear plugs!
-The other is that the closest café is about a kilometer away to the north.
-There is a mini-supermarket and a fruit market also within a kilometer (see day thirteen), if you can't get a ride to the large grocery store as we could.
+The other is that the closest café is about a kilometer away and there is a bakery with picnic-like items, one-half kilometer away, both to the north along the N1.
+There is a mini-supermarket and a fruit market also within a kilometer, if you can't get a ride to the large grocery store as we could. (see day thirteen).

 Well Equipped Kitchen in the Albergue Albergaria-a-Nova on day twelve of the Camino PortuguésWell-Equipped Kitchen in the Albergue Albergaria-a-Nova

-There is an indoor sitting room and outdoor sitting areas as well, to relax and have a beer, which we did!
-The albergue sells inexpensive beers right there.
-We thought this was a nice service and helped ourselves to one and dropped the payment into the jar provided!
+There is an indoor sitting room and outdoor sitting areas as well, to relax and have a beer from their own bar, which we did!

-Plus, a hearty continental breakfast the next morning was only 2.50 Euros each, so with the price of the room our total was 35 Euros (30 for the private room with shared bath).
+Plus, a hearty continental breakfast the next morning was only 3.50 Euros each, so with the price of the room our total was 42 Euros (35 for the private room with shared bath).
+The albergue is only 12 Euros per person.

 Outside Sitting Area in the Albergue Albergaria-a-Nova on day twelve of the Camino PortuguésOutside Sitting Area in the Albergue Albergaria-a-Nova